Regatta Sanctioning

 Is there any way to speed up the sanction process?

-When the stars align, a sanction application should take no more than 2 business days.
+When the stars align, a sanction application may only take a few days.
 You can speed up the process in the following ways:

 Most importantly, give yourself time.
 Every member on the Sanctions Committee is involved in a number of other rowing commitments (not to mention their personal and professional commitments).
 Applications are reviewed in the order in which they arrive and are attended to promptly, but thoroughly.
 Also note the above-mentioned timeline is in business days, which does not include weekends or holidays.